 A man told others that he was afraid his son would kill him.
-Weeks later, the son carried out that fear and murdered his dad.
+Weeks later, the father's worst fear was realized and he was murdered.

 Now, the killer will likely spend the rest of his life in prison.